Welcome to Kantree! This guide will help you get started with the app.

-- To give meaning to your cards, you can organize them into groups.
+- To give more meaning to your cards, you can organize them into groups.
 These groups can help you manage the workflow of your tasks or help you sort ideas or business contacts.
 You can have multiple sets of groups in the same project, which gives you multiple ways of grouping your cards (more on this in the customization guide).

-- Finally, in a project, your cards and groups can be displayed using different tools.
+- Finally, your cards and groups in a project can be displayed using different tools.
 The Kanban board is one of them and it usually is the default one for your day-to-day work, but you can also leverage the other tools (calendar, timelines, reports, table, journal, reports) for specific needs.

 The project workspace

-- The sidebar is where you can access the project settings, save views and navigate through them.
+- The sidebar is where you can access project settings, save views and navigate through them.
 It is also used to navigate between projects.

-Add some cards and columns
+Add cards and columns

 In an empty project, you will start with an empty Kanban board without any columns or cards.

-+ button to quickly add some columns.
++ button to quickly add columns.

 Add a card at the bottom of a column to create a new card.